See part I.

 By supporting both Russia and Prussia against Sweden the Jews and Britain sealed the fate of Poland.
 It was only matter of time before Prussia and Russia would partition Poland.
 Austria was never very interested in the partition because it realized how much that would increase the power of both Russia and Prussia.
 Only when Austria realized that the decision had been made did it join in the dismemberment of Poland.

-Britain and Jews were shocked by the partition but could not do much especially since the final partitions of Poland took place during the French Revolution when Jews were granted political equality.
-Poland was not that important for Jews anymore especially since Polish nationalism was on the rise.
+Britain and Jews were shocked by the partition but could not do much especially since the final partitions of Poland took place during the French Revolution.
+However, Poland was not that important for Jews anymore especially since Polish nationalism was on the rise.
 Jews had a new promised lands: France and Britain.
 Jews were also now at the heart of British Empire.
-Poland was an anachronistic monopoly economy.
-The money machine was a much smarter way to manipulate the Goyim.
+Poland was an anachronistic Jewish run monopoly economy.
+The money cartel, i.e. the money machine was a much smarter way to manipulate the Goyim.

 1776 The American Revolution